 ZZs thrive in medium light, but can be sustained in very low light.
 In fact, there are scenarios where you can give it too much light, like unfiltered sunlight from an adjacent window.
 Filtered light is best, but you can use this plant practically anywhere except your closet; unless, of course, you have really cool closet with a nice window).

 The ZZ Plant likely will not need to be fed during the first 6 months after it has shipped.
 During this time, it will use the residual nutrients from nursery production.
 After 6 months, it can be fed quarterly with a complete fertilizer formulated for interior plants.

 Simply wiping the leaves with a wet cloth usually does the trick for dust removal.
 For spots where something else (besides dust) has landed on your plant, use a mild soapy solution to wet the cloth; then wipe.
 EZ-ZZ.

 There’s not a lot to do here either.
 Sometimes, you’ll get a random yellowing leaflet that can be pruned or pinched off.
 If an entire leaf starts to go yellow, prune it all the way back to the stem.

 In an unofficial survey of PLANTZ staff, we’re not sure we’ve ever seen a bug on a ZZ.
-If one shows up, take a picture and send it to us as proof; then wipe it off with a rage or sponge soaked in mildly soapy solution.
+If one shows up, take a picture and send it to us as proof; then wipe it off with a rag or sponge soaked in a mild soapy solution.